berrym/lusush/PROJECT_STATUS_CURRENT.md

 - ✅ **Theme system** with six professional themes and runtime switching
 - ✅ **Auto-correction** with interactive prompts and adaptive learning
 - ✅ **Performance optimization** with caching, efficient algorithms, and zero overhead
+- ✅ **Debug system** with execution tracing, profiling, and script analysis capabilities

 ## Market Position & Competitive Advantage